-Absolutely not!
+Absolutely not.
 Instead of trying to replace the existing workflows and habits, Drop Guard integrates into your processes with minimal changes required from your side.
 Once configured properly, Drop Guard runs silently in the background, notifying you and your tools when certain events are worth paying attention to.
-Very soon you won’t be imagining your life without Drop Guard!
+We can tell that you won’t like to miss this team member again.

 Sure!
 When Drop Guard detects a code modification in one of the modules or Drupal core, it makes a patch out of it, does the update job, and tries to reapply the previously generated patch on top.
 With this mechanism, no code modifications will get lost after updates have been processed.

-At the moment Drop Guard doesn’t do any testing by itself - it’s up to you which testing system or approach should be used.
-However, we are considering native integration with external testing services.
+At the moment Drop Guard doesn’t do any testing by itself - it’s up to you which testing system or approach you’d like to use.
+You can integrate visual regression testing directly with our Backtrac Beta integration.
+However, we are considering native integrations with more external testing services.
 If you are interested or have a tool to suggest - please contact us via email@example.com

 By default, Drop Guard is not implied to be a deployment tool.
 There are plenty alternatives to choose from, both paid and free, complex and simple.

 However, you can configure Drop Guard to run the deployment scripts on your live server, or even login via SSH and execute any number of commands locally needed to deploy the code.